 CCTV is a vital security measure for businesses up and down the country.
 By using CCTV cameras in the workplace, you can safeguard your property and employees from the threat of crime.
 However, without the right CCTV policy in place, you could also find yourself infringing strict privacy laws that protect the rights of individual people.
-Here’s everything you need to know to ensure your business stays on the right side of UK CCTV laws, including GDPR.
+Keep reading our guide to the laws of CCTV in the workplace for everything you need to know to ensure your business stays on the right side of UK CCTV laws, including GDPR.

-If employers wish to install all types of CCTV cameras in the workplace, they must take the following actions in order to adhere to UK privacy and data protection laws (GDPR):
+If employers wish to install any types of CCTV cameras in the workplace, they must take the following actions in order to adhere to UK privacy and data protection laws (GDPR):

 Yes, cameras that monitor the activities of people constitute a processing of personal data.
 Therefore, this activity falls under the UK Data Protection Act 2018, which incorporates the EU-wide General Data Protection Regulations (GDPR).